 Our corporate offices are located at 210 Main Street West, Baudette, Minnesota 56623.
-The facility, which we own, includes oral solid dose and liquid manufacturing and packaging, warehouse facilities, analytical, stability and microbiological laboratory space, and employee, office and mechanical space.
-We also own a manufacturing facility that includes oral solid dose manufacturing and packaging for pharmaceutical products that must be manufactured in a fully contained environment, warehouse facilities, and employee, office and mechanical space.
+The facility, which we own, includes oral solid dose and liquid manufacturing and packaging, warehouse facilities, analytical, stability, and microbiological laboratory space, and employee office and mechanical space.
+We also own a manufacturing facility that includes oral solid dose manufacturing and packaging for pharmaceutical products that must be manufactured in a fully contained environment, warehouse facilities, and employee office and mechanical space.
 This facility is also located in Baudette, Minnesota.
+We also own a cold storage facility located in Baudette, Minnesota.

-We lease office space for our financial headquarters in Wilmington, Delaware.
+We lease space for a finance office in Wilmington, Delaware.
 The lease will expire in September 2018.
-As of December 31, 2015, we leased office space in Laguna Beach, California for an executive office.
-This lease expires in February 2016.

-In January 2016, we entered into a lease for office space for our regulatory affairs office in Raleigh, North Carolina.
-This lease will begin in March 2016 and will expire in April 2021.
+We also lease space for a regulatory affairs office in Raleigh, North Carolina.
+The lease will expire in April 2021.